jump-dev/JuMP.jl/doc/installation.rst

 CPLEX
 +++++

 Requires a working installation of CPLEX with a license (free for faculty members and graduate teaching assistants).
-The `CPLEX <https://github.com/joehuchette/CPLEX.jl>`_ interface is experimental; it requires using CPLEX as a shared library, which is unsupported by the CPLEX developers.
-Special installation steps are required on OS X.
+The `CPLEX.jl <https://github.com/joehuchette/CPLEX.jl>`_ interface is experimental; it requires using CPLEX as a shared library, which is unsupported by the CPLEX developers.
+Special installation steps are required on OS X. CPLEX supports MIP callbacks.